-Once the calibration is done, open the Self-guiding menu:
+Once the calibration is done, open the Self Guiding menu:

-'''

 AO -> Self Guide...

-'''

-As before, Exposure time is the desired exposure time for the imaging CCD.
-The Track time is the exposure time for the tracking CCD that can be much shorter in comparison to the normal guiding, since the AO-7 can regulate much faster.
+As before, Exposure time is the desired exp. time for the imaging CCD.
+The Track time is the exp. time for the tracking CCD, which can, in contrast to the normal guiding, be much shorter as the AO-7 can regulate much faster.
 The minimal Track time is 0.001 seconds, however, note that the integrated number of counts for the guide star should still be larger than 1000.
 In Track Box one can set the size of the tracking box around the guide star.
-Choose between Small (4×4 pixels),

-Medium (8×8 pixels), Large (16×16 pixels), and Huge (32×32 Pixel?).
-The smaller the box is, the better is the guiding result.
-But note that the guiding star can easily drop out of the (small) box if the seeing is bad.
-Since the seeing is quite often pretty bad at our site and the Large box is not available for our telescope, the most useful choice is Medium.
+Choose between Small (4×4 pixels), Medium (8×8 pixels) and Large (16×16 pixels).
+The smaller the box, the better the guiding result.
+But note that the guiding star can drop out of the (small) box if seeing is bad.
+Indeed seeing is often bad and Large is not available for our telescope, so the only (useful) remaining choice then is Medium.
 The option Dither Exposure is only for debugging purposes and can be deactivated in most cases.